-Many geo- and socio-political threats and macro-economic uncertainties are outside of our control, including general economic and market conditions, consumer and commercial credit availability, inflation, interest rates, unemployment, consumer debt levels, political crises, such as terrorist attacks, war and other political instability, economic sanctions and other challenges affecting the global economy, including the Russia-Ukraine conflict, disruptions in supply chains, and changes in trade agreements which could adversely affect consumer confidence and disposable income levels, increase difficulty in forecasting our financial results and have other impacts on our business and financial performance.
+Many geo- and socio-political threats and macro-economic uncertainties are outside of our control, including general economic and market conditions, consumer and commercial credit availability, inflation, interest rates, unemployment, consumer debt levels, political crises, such as terrorist attacks, war and other political instability, economic sanctions, outbound investment restrictions and other challenges affecting the global economy, including the Russia-Ukraine and the Israel-Hamas conflicts, disruptions in supply chains, and changes in trade agreements which could adversely affect consumer confidence and disposable income levels, increase difficulty in forecasting our financial results and have other impacts on our business and financial performance.
+Such geo- and socio-political threats could also result in volatility in stock markets in general, causing our stock to have extreme price and volume fluctuations unrelated to our business and financial performance.
+For example, in 2023, we received approval for VYVGART in Israel through our partner Medison.
+It is not yet possible to predict or determine the ultimate consequence of the ongoing Israel-Hamas conflict on our business and financial performance.

-Due to our international operations and the fact that we run clinical trials in a large number of jurisdictions, the eruption of global conflicts, such as the continuing conflict between Russia and Ukraine may negatively impact our ability to conduct or complete clinical trials in the affected regions, which could adversely affect our business and financial performance.
-For example, a relevant minority of the patients in the ADDRESS trial of SC efgartigimod for pemphigus vulgaris (PF) and pemphigus foliaceus (PV) are participating in studies conducted in Ukraine or Russia.
-The U.S. Department of the Treasury's Office of Foreign Assets Control has issued General License 6B, which authorizes "ongoing clinical trials and medical research activities".
+Due to our international operations and the fact that we run clinical trials in a large number of jurisdictions, the eruption of global conflicts, such as the continuing conflict between Russia and Ukraine and the ongoing Israel-Hamas conflict, may negatively impact our ability to conduct or complete clinical trials in the affected regions, which could adversely affect our business and financial performance.
+On January 17, 2023, the U.S. Department of the Treasury's Office of Foreign Assets Control issued General License 6C to replace General License 6B.
+General License 6C authorizes "clinical trials and other medical research activities" that would otherwise be prohibited by U.S. sanctions targeting Russia, and General License 6C does not have an expiration date.
 Following a risk assessment relating to the conflict between Russia and Ukraine, we increased target enrollment, which delayed expected topline data of SC efgartigimod for PV and PF to the second half of 2023.
 Additionally, the conflict between Russia and Ukraine and the sanctions imposed upon Russia by the U.S., the UK, and the EU, among others could disrupt:

-- the recruitment and enrollment of eligible patients who may not be able to travel safely to clinical trial sites or may be forced to withdraw for a number of reasons; - the closure or destruction of clinical sites or treatment facilities; - the ability to compensate patients or staff living in sanctioned countries; - the manufacturing process for our products or supply chain, which could increase the costs of raw material and production costs; - the ability to transport, deliver, supply and collect necessary materials, products or services to clinical trial sites or deliver them to third-party central laboratories' for analysis; - the ability to collect data from clinical trial sites and ensure the integrity of any data collected; - the destruction or disruption of our data centers or our critical business or information technology systems; or
+- the recruitment and enrollment of eligible patients who may not be able to travel safely to clinical trial sites or may be forced to withdraw for a number of reasons; - the closure or destruction of clinical sites or treatment facilities; - the ability to compensate patients or staff living in sanctioned countries; - the manufacturing process for our products or supply chain, which could increase the costs of raw material and production costs;

-• the ability to submit data collected at Russian or Ukrainian sites due to the incompleteness or the fact that auditing by regulatory authorities was not fully possible.
+- the ability to transport, deliver, supply and collect necessary materials, products or services to clinical trial sites or deliver them to third-party central laboratories' for analysis; - the ability to collect data from clinical trial sites and ensure the integrity of any data collected; - the destruction or disruption of our data centers or our critical business or information technology systems; or - the ability to submit data collected at Russian or Ukrainian sites due to the incompleteness or the fact that auditing by regulatory authorities was not fully possible.